ReneSkukies/PlutoNotebooks/README.md

 Next you want to open any command prompt (for Windows tap the windows key and type "cmd") and type "julia" into the command line.
 This should've started julia.
 Now type "]" to get to the package manager (the green "julia" text should be replaced by a blue version number) and type "add Pluto".

 After Pluto is installed hit backslash to exit the package manager and execute the commands "using Pluto" and subsequently "Pluto.run()" to open a Pluto session in your default browser.
-From here you can paste the path to your desired notebook and start exploring.
+From here you can paste the (absolut local) path to your desired notebook and start exploring.